-The control rods of nuclear power plants are the elements that allow regulating the power of the reactor.
+Control rods in nuclear power plants are elements that allow regulating the power of the reactor.
 It is an essential element in reactor safety.
 Without them, the reactor power would increase uncontrollably.

 The nuclear reactions that take place inside a fission reactor happen in a chain.
-In other words, every time an atom hits a neutron it splits and emits one or two more neutrons.
-The released neutrons can impact other atoms so that more and more reactions would occur per unit of time.
+In other words, every time an atom hits a neutron, it splits and emits one or two more neutrons.
+Neutrons produced by each fission reaction can bump into other atoms so that more and more reactions would occur per unit of time.

-The control rods are cylindrical tubes made of a material that absorbs neutrons.
-This material can be boron carbide or alloys of silver, indium, and cadmium.
+Control rods are cylindrical tubes made of a material that absorbs neutrons such as boron carbide or alloys of silver, indium, and cadmium.
 Cadmium C-113 has a highly energy-dependent cross-section in the thermal energy regime.

 The dimensions of the control rods are the same as those of the nuclear fuel rods.